Best Time Management Books

 Essentialism: The Disciplined Pursuit of Less by Greg McKeown

-Are you feeling busy but not productive?
-This is the book for you.
-Essentialism teaches you how to eliminate the non-essentials and obstacles to structure a clear path of action.
-An overload of useless information can lead to too much time spent on meaningless tasks, and if you don’t prioritize your time, somebody else will.
+Feeling busy but unproductive?
+This book is for you.
+Essentialism teaches you to eliminate non-essentials and obstacles while structuring a clear action path.
+Information overload leads to excessive time spent on meaningless tasks, and without prioritizing your time, someone else will.

-Warren Buffett’s 5/25 strategy says to write down 25 goals you plan to accomplish, and then only work on the top 5 goals most important to you.
-There’s a reason he didn’t advise anyone to work on all 25.
+Warren Buffett’s 5/25 strategy recommends writing down 25 goals you plan to accomplish, then working exclusively on the top 5 most important ones.
+There’s a reason he didn’t suggest working on all 25.

 9. The Checklist Manifesto by Atul Gawande